ome/ome-contributing/docs/testing_scenarios/ImportCLI.rst

    - |C| that the actions proceed without error.

 #.
-Background importing: read the doc :doc:`In-place import </investigations/2014/01/InPlace>`, section ``Background importing`` to understand better.
+Background importing: read :omerodoc:`sysadmins/in-place-import.html`.

    - Perform background import with all options mentioned in the doc.
    - |C| that the importer disconnected as expected and the images were imported okay.